Unijunction transistor: Device operation

-The device has a unique characteristic that when it is triggered, its emitter current increases regeneratively until it is restricted by emitter power supply.
+The device has a unique characteristic in that when it is triggered, its emitter current increases regeneratively until it is restricted by the emitter power supply.
 It exhibits a negative resistance characteristic and so it can be employed as an oscillator.

 The UJT is biased with a positive voltage between the two bases.
 This causes a potential drop along the length of the device.
 When the emitter voltage is driven approximately one diode voltage above the voltage at the point where the P diffusion (emitter) is, current will begin to flow from the emitter into the base region.
-Because the base region is very lightly doped, the additional current (actually charges in the base region) causes conductivity modulation which reduces the resistance of the portion of the base between the emitter junction and the B2 terminal.
+Because the base region is very lightly doped, the additional current (actually charges in the base region) causes conductivity modulation, which reduces the resistance of the portion of the base between the emitter junction and the B2 terminal.
 This reduction in resistance means that the emitter junction is more forward biased, and so even more current is injected.
 Overall, the effect is a negative resistance at the emitter terminal.
 This is what makes the UJT useful, especially in simple oscillator circuits.